kgryte/pranav-qs-blog/README.md

 ### ndarrays

 LAPACK routines primarily operate on matrices stored in linear memory and whose elements are accessed according to specified dimensions and the stride of the leading (i.e., first) dimension.
 Dimensions specify the number of elements in each row and column, respectively.
-The stride specifies how many elements in linear memory must be skipped in order to reach of the first element of the next row.
+The stride specifies how many elements in linear memory must be skipped in order to access the first element of the next row from the first element of the previous row.
 LAPACK assumes that elements belonging to the same column are always contiguous (i.e., adjacent in linear memory).
-Figure TODO provides a visual representation of LAPACK conventions (specifically, see schematics (a) and (b)).
+Figure TODO provides a visual representation of LAPACK conventions (specifically, schematics (a) and (b)).

 <!-- TODO: remove the following Markdown image and keep the <figure> prior to publishing.
 The Markdown image is just for local development. -->